gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * No reassignment of Sender ID and Gid in the same OSCORE group.

 * Updates on group rekeying contextual with request of new Sender ID.

+* Signature verifiers can also retrieve Group Names and URIs.

 * Removed group policy about supporting Group OSCORE in pairwise mode.